MapsPeople/docs/src/web/v4/guides/authentication/password-reset.md

 ## Password Reset

-Any user can reset their password via [https://auth.mapsindoors.com/login/forgotPassword](https://auth.mapsindoors.com/login/forgotPassword).
-After submitting an e-mail, a token is generated and a link containing e-mail and token is sent to the submitted e-mail.
+Any user can reset their password via [https://auth.mapsindoors.com/login/forgotpassword](https://auth.mapsindoors.com/login/forgotpassword).
+After submitting an e-mail address, a token is generated and a link containing e-mail address and token is sent to the submitted e-mail address.

 Once the link is followed, the user will see a password reset page, where a password must be entered twice.
 Once these are validated and submitted, a confirmation page is shown and the password is reset and changed.
 The used token, along with all others, are invalidated after successfully changing the password.